michaelakuempel/ease_fs_kg_2022/README.md

 <img src="upload_button.png" width="300" alt="pic of upload button"/>

+For Tutorials 1 and 2 you can use the python kernel, for Tutorials 3 and up you will need the SPARQL kernel.

 ## Run the exercises

 To open the notebooks you can choose them from the left sidebar.
-We recommend the following steps before running the exercises:

-1. Open init.ipynb and follow the instructions to have everything initialized.
-2. Have a look at tut0-jupyter-knowrob.ipynb (and if interested tut1-prolog.ipynb and tut2-semwebb.ipynb)

-you can find the first exercise in fs-ex1-robot-structure.ipynb  and the second exercise in fs-ex2-episode-structure.ipynb
+You can find the first exercise in Tutorial1_rdflib.ipynb, its Solution in Solution_Tut1.ipynb the second exercise in Tutorial2_owlready.ipynb etc.